oB3TAo/chat_middleware/README.md

 ## Description
 This project consists of a chat application implemented with two different architectures:

-1. **Pull Architecture** (functional):
+1. **Push Architecture** (functional):
-    - Allows clients to communicate with each other through a centralized server.
+    - Enables real-time communication between clients through a centralized server using a push-based approach.
     - Fully operational.

 2. **Peer-to-Peer Architecture** (non-functional):